 Dance floors need not be laden with unsolicited gropes and slurred pick up lines.
 There’s an opportunity here for men to learn about consensual grinding.
 WINS FOR ALL.

-Womxn know the feeling of being groped, harassed or cat called on a dance floor.
-We know the feeling of dancing with our girls whilst some weird short guy with no friends in a fedora violates our personal space.
-We, as womxn know the familiar scenario of that dude who reacts explosively for rejecting him.
+Femmes know the feeling of being groped, harassed or cat called on a dance floor.
+We know the feeling of dancing with our friends whilst some weird short guy with no friends in a fedora violates our personal space.
+We femmes know the familiar scenario of that dude who reacts explosively for rejecting him.
 It’s frustrating, but we’ve learnt to expect one or all of these scenarios every damn time we go out for a simple dance.

 I’m off it.